ChiragV/twaddle/README.md

 ## Machine Learning
 ##### We (human being) work on remember,formulate,predict framework (from Grokking Machine Learning by Luis G. Serrano).
 ML work on predict,compare and learn framework (Grokking Deep Learning by Andrew W. Trask).
+##### To regress is to return to a former state or condition.
+Linear Regression roughly means fitting a line through a set of points and then using that line to make predictions.